 Sipi Falls, Uganda

 In the district of Kapchorwa, lies the famous Sipi Falls.
 They are a collection of three waterfalls located in Eastern Uganda.
 The area is quite popular for hiking purposes.
 You can find a number of campsites or lodges along the route that offer accommodation.
-The best part about visiting the Sipi Falls is that the area has a cooler climate than most of the destinations.
+The best part about visiting Sipi Falls is that the area has a cooler climate than most of the destinations.

 Relax and unwind at the Sipi Falls away from the hustle and bustle of the cities.
-The destination also offers a number of river activities for all the adventure seekers.
+The destination also offers a number of river activities for all adventure seekers.
 You can visit the mesmerising waterfalls or hike in and around the area.
-Interestingly, the Sipi Falls is also known for Busigu Arabica coffee which is grown locally.
+Interestingly, Sipi Falls is also known for Busigu Arabica coffee which is grown locally.
 Any coffee lovers here?

 Situated in Mpumalanga, South Africa is one of the oldest man-made structures ever.
 The Adam’s Calendar is also referred to as “African Stonehenge”.
 The standing stone circle is estimated to be over 75,000 years old.
 Measuring 30 meters in diameter, the structure is believed to have astronomical alignments.
-Though it is thousands of year’s old, it is known to be the only example of an intact megalithic stone calendar.
+Though it is thousands of years old, it is known to be the only example of an intact megalithic stone calendar.

 The peculiar stones are known to cast a shadow that depends on the position of the sun.
 However, the time depicted by the shadows is known to be accurate even in the current times.
 A recent discovery regarding sound frequencies has led to shocking studies.
 Though there are many stone circle ruins in the area, Adam’s Calendar is the most popular of them all.

 Experience the fascinating beauty of the wildlife in the best kept African secret- Botswana.
 Situated in the Southern Region of Africa is Botswana, a desert country.
 The destination is quite popular for its textiles and rich music.
 Tune to the sounds of the Tswana folk music and experience culture like never before.
-These folk music are bold and lively during celebratory rituals.
-A majority of the tunes and chants are composed by regional instruments.
+This folk music are bold and lively during celebratory rituals.
+A majority of the tunes and chants are composed of regional instruments.